 While attending law school, Edgar interned with Judge Steve C. Jones of the Northern District of Georgia and Judge Clay D. Land of the Middle District of Georgia.
 During law school, he was a Submissions Editor for the Georgia Journal of International and Comparative Law, a student justice on the Honor Court, and the president of the Equal Justice Foundation.

-Edgar was recognized in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Corporate Law, Financial Services Regulation Law, and Mergers & Acquisitions Law by The Best Lawyers in America®.
+Edgar was recognized in 2021, 2022 and 2023 as one of the "Best Lawyers: Ones to Watch" for Corporate Law and Mergers & Acquisitions Law by The Best Lawyers in America®.

 Represented American Tower Corporation, a US telecoms provider, in its purchase of two portfolios of 1,400 Paraguayan wireless communications towers for $125 million.